Election History and Commentary

 The Next Election

 Before the votes are cast and counted, it is not possible to state with accuracy how the public's view of the parties will develop.
-Will Labour continue to lose support to the other parties ?
-Will the Conservatives improve ?
-Can the Liberal Democrats become the opposition ?
+Will the Conservatives continue to dominate the Labour party?

 The best scientific answer to these questions will come from the opinion polls.
 In the period after the last election, there will probably not be much opinion polling published.
 As polls are produced, you can see a history of new opinion polls.
 As they are published in the months ahead, you can use them to give a guide to the majority, using our make your own prediction feature, or the Battlemap tool.